Using talent mapping to break into international markets

 Why is it becoming harder to find talent for niche industries?

 The average time to hire has been increasing over the past four years.
-It now takes around two month to get a candidate in place.
+It now takes around two months to get a candidate in place.
 Then there are onboarding and training times to account for.
-However, Global Mobility actions can help immensely with niche talent acquisition.
+However, global mobility actions can help immensely with niche talent acquisition.

 While vacancies go unfilled, huge opportunity costs can overwhelm your teams.
-This has a drastic impact on productivity, leading to missed deadlines, staff turnover and reduced team morale.
+This drastically impacts productivity, leading to missed deadlines, staff turnover and reduced team morale.

-The following factors make it more challenging to hire:
+The following factors make it challenging to hire top talent:

-• Globalisation and remote working has increased competition and the expectations of candidates with specialist skills.
+• Globalisation and remote working have increased competition and the expectations of candidates with specialist skills.

 • A lack of dedicated job boards makes it harder to attract people with experience in your industry.

-For companies working with technology, the skills and experience you need might be very specific.
-Furthermore, you are competing with global players with the funds and brand to attract talent like a magnet.
+For companies working with technology, the skills and experience needed might be very specific.
+Furthermore, you are competing with global players who have the funds and brand to attract talent like a magnet.

 How can SMEs and start-ups with limited resources compete for talent?

-“How can recruiters support businesses looking to expand into or conquer new markets?”
+“How can recruiters support businesses aiming to expand into new markets or gain a competitive advantage?”

-The overwhelming response was that the majority had lost confidence in their usual recruitment suppliers
+The overwhelming response?
+Most companies had lost confidence in their recruitment suppliers.

-• Many recruiters were generalists with no vertical experience in the market
+• Many recruiters were generalists with no in-depth knowledge of the talent market for that industry.

-An approach that has worked well for clients with these challenges is a visual map of talent with real-time project visibility at every step of the process via cloud technology.
+One approach that has helped solve these challenges is providing clients with a visual map of future talent, offering real-time visibility into every step of the process via cloud technology.

 At Airswift, we call this a talent mapping solution.

-Talent mapping refers to the process of identifying and assessing the skills, competencies, and potential of individuals within an organisation or industry.
+Talent mapping is a proactive recruitment strategy that helps businesses identify and assess the skills, competencies, and potential of individuals within an organisation or industry.
 It involves creating a comprehensive overview of the talent pool available within a specific company or industry sector.

 Ultimately, the final objective of the talent mapping process is to find high-potential employees, whose future development aligns with your strategic priorities.

-The primary goal of talent mapping is to have a comprehensive understanding of the available talent pool and align it with the organisation's strategic objectives.
-It helps in identifying high-potential individuals, addressing skill gaps, and ensuring a steady supply of talent for critical roles.
+The primary goal of talent mapping is to understand the available talent pool and align it with the organisation's strategic objectives.
+It helps identify high-potential individuals, address talent gaps, and ensure a steady talent supply for critical roles.

-What are the pros and cons of a talent map approach?
+What are the pros and cons of talent mapping?

 The disadvantages are:

-To explain the talent map process, here is an example of a recent client project.
-They were looking for a centrifugal design engineer and fluid vacuum design engineer:
+To explain the talent map process, here is an example of a talent mapping exercise for a recent client project.
+They were looking for a centrifugal design engineer and a fluid vacuum design engineer:

 2. Building the project team